The Easy Decision

 How fast is Rowan growing?

-We just opened Cooper Medical School of Rowan University and are acquiring the University of Medicine and Dentistry of New Jersey/Stratford as of July 1, 2013 (a move that makes Rowan one of just two universities in the nation to have two medical schools, one allopathic and one osteopathic).
+In the years 2012 and 2013 we opened Cooper Medical School of Rowan University and acquired the School of Osteopathic Medicine in Stratford, a move that made Rowan one of just two universities in the nation to have two medical schools, one allopathic and one osteopathic.

-Rowan was recently reclassified a research university, a change designed to attract federal and private research dollars and foster new professional degrees like Biomedical Engineering, Pharmacy, and much more.
+In 2013 Rowan was reclassified to a research university, a change designed to attract federal and private research dollars and foster new professional degrees like Biomedical Engineering, Pharmacy, and much more.

-Rowan Boulevard, a $300 million investment linking Rowan's lush main campus with historic downtown Glassboro, is now complete.
-The Boulevard already features luxury student apartments, an all-new Barnes & Noble Collegiate Superstore, honors housing, casual dining, and more.
+Rowan Boulevard, a $300 million investment linking Rowan's lush main campus with historic downtown Glassboro, continues to grow.
+The Boulevard already features luxury student apartments, a Barnes & Noble Collegiate Superstore, a Marriott Hotel, honors housing, casual dining, and more.

 Rowan University is a Common Application exclusive school for freshman and international freshman applicants.
 All freshman and international freshman applicants are required to apply via the Common Application.